AKafakA/llm4codeVulner/README.md

 The training code need to runned with nvidia gpus but the inferences should be able to run with locally by downloading provided the pre-training models

-All the data can be accessed from https://www.dropbox.com/scl/fo/ybl9m2me6k3vcm5d6hwia/AJuAq3R1T9yfVD1HQfRgKh0?rlkey=dww32pwcdykxdjg5vwvfw823g&st=x3jrgd0o&dl=0.
+All the data can be accessed from [Data Link ](https://www.dropbox.com/scl/fo/ybl9m2me6k3vcm5d6hwia/AJuAq3R1T9yfVD1HQfRgKh0?rlkey=dww32pwcdykxdjg5vwvfw823g&st=x3jrgd0o&dl=0).

 This included